janeczku/haproxy-acme-validation-plugin/README.md

 	Built with Lua support

-If Lua support is not enabled you may follow [these instructions](http://www.arpalert.org/haproxy-lua.html#h103) for compiling a HAProxy binary with Lua support (hint: it's quick and painless).
+If your binary doesn't come with Lua bindings, you can download Debian and Ubuntu packages of the latest v1.6 release from the [Debian HAProxy packaging team](http://haproxy.debian.net/).

 ### HAProxy configuration